KingScar/llmrl/README.md

 # Semore

-This repository contains the official code from ''Semore: Enhanced Semantic Motion Representation Learning with CLIP for Visual Reinforcement Learning''
+This repository contains the code from the submission ''Semore: Enhanced Semantic Motion Representation Learning with CLIP for Visual Reinforcement Learning''

 # Repository requirements